defactor-com/documentation/docs/pools/front-end-ui/pool-details.md

 The pool details dashboard provides:
 - **Pool Information Header** – Displays chain, start date, end date, LTV ratio, APR, and max pool capacity
 - **Description Box** – A free-text section where pool creators or administrators can describe the pool.
 This may include information such as borrowing rules, supply opportunities, repayment conditions, or general notes about the pool.
 The content is flexible and can be tailored to highlight any important details for users.
-- **Key Metrics Bar** – Shows historical and current performance metrics such as:
-  - **Total USDC Borrowed Historically** – Aggregate borrowing activity from the pool
-  - **Available to Borrow** – Liquidity remaining for new borrowing
-  - **Active Supplied Value** – Total amount currently supplied by lenders
-  - **Total Repaid** – Amount of USDC already repaid into the pool
-  - **Active Collateral Value** – Value of collateral currently securing outstanding loans
-  - **Disbursement Percentage** – Percentage of total pool liquidity that has been disbursed
 - **Supply/Borrow Panel** – Side panel for entering supply or borrow amounts, with Min/Max shortcuts and wallet balance display
+- **Stats** – Visual performance charts showing pool utilization (supplied vs borrowed)
+- **Key Metrics** – Summaries of borrowing, supply, liquidity, collateral, and repayment values
 - **My Supplies / My Borrows Table** – Tabs for switching between supplied and borrowed positions, with sortable tables and management actions
+- **Actions & Modals** – Contextual controls for managing supplies and borrows (Withdraw, Pay Back, Update Collateral, etc.)

 ## Dashboard Components